pratiksha-naikk/Twitter-Data-Analysis-To-Identify-Urban-Issues/README.md

 1. Missing Person
 1. Electricity Related
 1. Gas Related
+We manually labelled almost 10,000 tweets on the basis whether the tweet can be qualified as a complaint or not.

 ### Data Preprocessing
 Data preprocessing aims to facilitate the training/testing process by appropriately transforming and scaling the entire dataset.
 Before we can compartmentalize tweets, we need to preprocess them to get better accuracy.
 Various packages are available in python which help to carry out this process.
 The flowchart below shows the steps and the packages we used to clean the dataset.